Woman 'critical' after drill attack

 The incident happened in the Railway Street area at about 02:00 BST on Saturday morning.

-Police said a 17-year-old man was being questioned by detectives.
+Police said a 17-year-old boy was being questioned by detectives.

-They said the "victim sustained a very serious head injury and is understood to be in a critical but stable condition in hospital".
+They said the "victim sustained a very serious head injury" and they were "exploring a possible homophobic motive for the crime".

-They said they were "exploring a possible homophobic motive for the crime" and have appealed for information and video footage of the incident.
+They have appealed for information and video footage of the incident.

 Det Sgt Brian Reid said: "This was a brutal attack and the injuries sustained by the victim are extremely grave."